Net-Zero Hero: George Cofer

 Well, I didn’t do anything.
 It truly takes a village!
 It's the little things that count when multiplied by 1.5 million Austin area residents, or 9 billion Earth residents.
 It’s doing small things like setting the thermostat a few degrees cooler in the winter and warmer in the summer, taking shorter showers, not wasting potable water on lawns, using reusable shopping bags – if we all do them collectively, that will get us to Net-Zero.
 I do all those things – I also walk and bike more, and drive less.

-what's been the toughest part to taking up biking?
+What's been the toughest part about taking up biking?

 They make gear for cold, rainy days.
 They don’t make gear for biking in August in Austin.